IAmLokken/DeepDungeonOverlay/README.md

 # Localization

-Currently DDO supports English, French, and Japanese languages.  _This excludes most enemy notes.
-(English only, currently)_
+Currently DDO supports English, French, Japanese, and German languages.  _This excludes most enemy notes.
+(English and Japanese only)_
 * French translation and support provided by [Coccis77](https://twitter.com/Coccis77).
 * Japanese translation and support provided by [Chiela](https://twitter.com/certa).
 They also [stream](https://www.twitch.tv/hurricanechiela)!
+* German translation and support provided by [Tancred](https://twitter.com/Tancred423).